Adam Duvall Player Props: Red Sox vs. Giants

 Adam Duvall At The Plate

-- Duvall is hitting .259 with 12 doubles, a triple, eight home runs and 12 walks.
+- Duvall is batting .265 with 14 doubles, a triple, eight home runs and 12 walks.

+- Duvall will look to extend his four-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- In 62.5% of his games this season (25 of 40), Duvall has picked up at least one hit, and in eight of those games (20.0%) he recorded more than one.
+- Duvall has picked up a hit in 26 of 41 games this season, with multiple hits nine times.

-- Duvall has an RBI in 18 of 40 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- Duvall has driven home a run in 18 games this year (43.9%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on two occasions..

-- In 17 of 40 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 43.9% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.